IP to VPN Database

 enumerated-vpn.csv

-dataset as a source of truth
+dataset as ground truth

 assumed-vpn.csv